 Ellen Levine was a trailblazer and innovator.
 After serving as editor in chief of Good Housekeeping and Women’s Day, Ellen became Editorial Director of Hearst Magazines, creating blockbuster brands including O, The Oprah Magazine, Food Network Magazine and HGTV Magazine.
 Oprah Winfrey famously called her Queen Levine, and she was revered for her award-winning editorial work, much of which focused on issues related to product safety, women’s health and much more.
 Ellen was also deeply involved with New York Women in Communications and received a Matrix Award in 1989.

 Supported by Hearst, this scholarship will be awarded to a rising college junior or senior who embodies Ellen’s tenacity, dedication, and passion for ideas and is interested in pursuing a career in digital/print magazine journalism.
-The student must be available for a paid summer 2023 internship at Hearst Magazines in New York City.
+The student must be available for a paid internship at Hearst Magazines in New York City.

 Recipients are chosen by the New York Women in Communications Scholarship Committee based on academic achievement, demonstrated leadership, participation in school and community-service activities, honors and other awards or recognition, work experience, and statement of goals and aspirations.
 Need and unusual personal and/or family circumstances are also considered.